jalalmourad/JustInvestSystem/README.md

 SHA-256 algorithm.
 This covers Problem 2.
 > Roles.java: This class is responsible for The roles of each User.

+>To test Teller Login system, Please enter time in 12h format. (no minutes included)
+>
 Steps:
 ------
 To be able to run the program on the VM: